SherG/s2/blog/coronavirus-business.md

 This  multiplicative effect isn't surprising given the incubation period and the fact that some carriers can be asymptomatic.

-The New England Complex Systems Institute describes the virus as an extreme fat tail process, and adds, "Fat tailed processes have special attributes, making conventional risk-management approaches inadequate."
+The New England Complex Systems Institute describes the virus as an extreme fat tail process, adding that "conventional risk-management approaches are inadequate."

 The collateral damage of the disease's spread, such as the stock market decline, is going to impact businesses and further disrupt supply chains.